tbscode/tims-blog-posts/posts/uptime-kuma-on-kubernetes.md

 tags: ["Microk8s", "Kubernetes", "Helm", "Uptime-Kuma", "Ingress", "TLS"]
 ---

-Uptime-Kuma is a lightweight status and monitoring dashboard that’s perfect for homelabs or lean production clusters.
-Here’s my minimal, repeatable setup to run it behind an ingress with TLS.
+Uptime-Kuma is a lightweight status and monitoring dashboard suited for homelabs or lean production clusters.
+Below is a minimal, repeatable setup to run it behind an ingress with TLS.

 ### Helm Chart

-I use this chart: [dirsigler/uptime-kuma-helm](https://github.com/dirsigler/uptime-kuma-helm).
+A maintained chart is available: [dirsigler/uptime-kuma-helm](https://github.com/dirsigler/uptime-kuma-helm), from [`@dirsigler`](https://github.com/dirsigler/uptime-kuma-helm).

 ```bash
 helm repo add uptime-kuma https://helm.irsigler.cloud